TKomericki/Rhetos-wiki/Polymorphic-concept.md

 }
 ```

+Rhetos will check the **reference constraint** on data modifications in the detail entity.

 Internally, the reference is implemented as a foreign key in database:
 from the `TransactionComment` table to the automatically generated
 `MoneyTransaction_Materialized` table.
 The `MoneyTransaction_Materialized` table contains union of IDs from all
 MoneyTransaction subtypes: `BorrowMoney` and `LendMoney`.
-The redundant IDs are automatically updated when inserting or deleting the subtype entities' records.
+This cached IDs are automatically updated when inserting or deleting any subtype entities' records.

 Additional considerations on the polymorphic materialization: